Putin vows payback after confirmation of Egypt plane bomb

 Putin, in language reminiscent of how he talked about Chechen militants during a war when he came to power 15 years ago, ordered the secret services to hunt down those responsible.

-“We must do this without any statute of limitations and we must find out all their names,” he said, invoking Russia’s right to self defence under the United Nations charter.
+“We must do this without any statute of limitations and we must find out all their names,” he said, invoking Russia’s right to self defense under the United Nations charter.

 “Anyone who tries to help the criminals should know that the consequences for trying to shelter them will lie completely on their shoulders.”